 But what does lube do for a guy?
 Good news - despite the misconception that lube is purely for helping out us girls, lube also helps turn up the pleasure for men.
 After all, for any kind of sex, the wetter the better!
 There are a variety of different lubes that can create a whole new world of different sensations for both men and women whether as a couple or solo.
 Lube can also be used during foreplay, oral sex or during masturbation, with or without a toy.
 Really, the possibilities are endless!

-How and when to apply lube is completely up to you.
+When and how to apply lube is completely up to you.
 Some like to reserve lube for bigger toys or anal play, some apply right before penetrative sex, while others use lube to bring a wet and wild element to foreplay – the choice is yours.

 One top tip we will offer is to manually warm up your lube before application.
 Even when it’s stored at room temperature, lube can feel very cool when applied – not a surprise you want when you’re getting into the moment!
 So (unless you’re into that sort of thing!), rather than squirting it straight onto the skin, we’d recommend rubbing some between your palms in order to reach a comfortable body temperature.